xtanion/To-do-android/README.md

 Getting Started
 ---------------

-Try the signed apk on the Apk folder, install it manually and allow the run-time permissions.
+The signed apk will be updated to the newest versions, You can download it [here](https://github.com/xtanion/To-do-android/tree/main/release) & install it manually and allow the run-time permissions. ***Sign In with google may not work in Release Apk*** here's the [reason](https://stackoverflow.com/questions/40864684/firebase-authentication-not-working-in-signed-apk).

 This project uses the Gradle build system.
 To build this project, use the gradlew build command or use "Import Project" in Android Studio.